moullos/Mitigate/README.md

 **Machine Interrogation To Identify Gaps & Techniques for Execution**

 MITIG&TE is a Windows binary that automatically enumerates Windows settings in order to identify MITRE ATT&CK™ techniques mitigated due to configuration hardening and existing endpoint controls.
-It relies heavily on the amazing work of the MITRE ATT&CK™ team and the mitigations defined for each of the techniques.
-It is written in C# and it's dependent on .Net Framework v4.
+It relies heavily on the amazing work of the MITRE ATT&CK™ team and the [mitigations](https://attack.mitre.org/mitigations/enterprise/) defined for each of the techniques.
+It is written in C# and it's dependent on .NET Framework v4.

 ## Goals
 The tool aims to allow security teams to easily account and track the impact of endpoint configuration hardening and controls have against their threat profile.
 Additionally it can be used to identify  configuration hardening settings that can further improve security posture.
 Use MITIG&TE to:
- - Identify techniques that are currently mitigated/less likely to be executed successfully, posing less risk to your environment.
+ - Identify techniques that are currently mitigated/less likely to be executed successfully, posing less risk to your environment
- - Surface non-applied endpoint controls that can improve endpoint hardening.
+ - Surface non-applied endpoint controls that can improve endpoint hardening
- - Combine with threat intelligence and your existing detection capabilities to get a holistic view of your security posture mapped against ATT&CK.
+ - Combine with threat intelligence and your existing detection capabilities to get a holistic view of your security posture mapped against ATT&CK

 ## Status
 MITIG&TE is currently under development.
-Current coverage [here](https://mitre-attack.github.io/attack-navigator/beta/enterprise/#layerURL=https://raw.githubusercontent.com/moullos/Mitigate/master/examples/Coverage.json).
+Current coverage [here](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https://raw.githubusercontent.com/moullos/Mitigate/master/examples/Coverage.json).

 ## Quick Start and Example
 If you would like to try MITIG&TE you can either compile it yourself (recommended) or use the precompiled files in [bin](./bin).
-For maximum effectiveness run MITIG&TE as an administrator and specify a user for the least privilege checks.
+For maximum effectiveness, consider running MITIG&TE as an administrator and specifying a user for the least privilege checks.
 Ideally, that user should have the same privileges as a typical end-user in your environment.
-By default, mitigates performs the checks for the last logged-in user.
+By default, MITIG&TE performs the checks for the last logged-in user.

 ```
 Mitigate.exe -OutFile=results.json                 # Outputs findings into results.json